Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

 Presto can impersonate the end user who is running a query.
-In the case of a user running a query from the command line interface, this is the value of the ``--user`` option.
-Impersonating the end user can provide additional security when accessing HDFS.
+In the case of a user running a query from the command line interface, this is the value of the username associated with the Presto cli process or the value of the optional ``--user`` option.
+Impersonating the end user can provide additional security when accessing HDFS if HDFS permissions or ACLs are used.

 .. _hive-security-simple-impersonation: